TITLE 35: ENVIRONMENTAL PROTECTION

 ii) Each opening in the internal floating roof must be equipped with a gasketed cover or a gasketed lid except for leg sleeves, automatic bleeder vents, rim space vents, column wells, ladder wells, sample wells, and stub drains.

-iii) Each penetration of the internal floating roof for the purpose of sampling must have a slit fabric cover that covers at least 90 percent of the opening.
+iii) Each penetration of the internal floating roof for sampling must have a slit fabric cover that covers at least 90 percent of the opening.

 iv) Each automatic bleeder vent and rim space vent must be gasketed.